 Some would say that’s a depressing way of looking at life but to me, its exciting to know that we are all on a constant journey of change and evolution.
 If you embrace this positive form of growth, you will discover an abundance of possibilities and opportunities in your path.

-It’s difficult though, to consistently embrace this optimistic view, which is why we need others supporting us, nurturing us and tweaking our passage through life to ensure we maximize our full potential in whatever area we desire to succeed in.
+It’s difficult though, to consistently embrace this optimistic view, which is why we need others supporting us, nurturing us and tweaking our passage through life to ensure we maximise our full potential in whatever area we desire to succeed in.

 I’m talking about mentors.